M-Saad-saif/Sky-strike/README.md

 ### 📱 Mobile

-* Update coming soon for mobiles
+* Use fingers to play

 ---